KaizerLhouz/tips/tip-16.md

 ## Abstract

-Standard transactions on cryptocurrency networks can be called single-signature transactions because they require only one digital signature for a transaction to be done.
+Standard transactions on cryptocurrency networks can be called multi-signature transactions because they require only one digital signature for a transaction to be done.
 Multi-signature is the requirement that signatures of the transactions must reach the weight customized before they can be executed. \
 The scheme includes three kinds of permission, owner-permission, witness-permission, and active-permission, where owner-permission has the authority to execute all contracts, witness-permission is used for generating blocks, and active-permission is custom permission (a combination of contracts permission sets)

 **Scenario 1**: